YunoHost-Apps/domoticz_ynh/doc/ADMIN.md

 ````

 All IPv4 addresses within the local network (192.168.0.0/24) and *all IPv6* addresses are authorized as API.
-As far as I know, there is no way to filter for IPv6 address on local network : You may remove the authorization by removing or commenting this line in `/etc/nginx/conf.d/yourdomain.tld.d/domoticz.conf`:
+As far as I know, there is no way to filter for IPv6 address on local network: You may remove the authorization by removing or commenting this line in `/etc/nginx/conf.d/yourdomain.tld.d/domoticz.conf`:
 ````
 allow ::/1;
 ````
-This will authorized only IPv4 within local network to access your domoticz API.
+This will authorized only IPv4 within local network to access your Domoticz API.
 You may add individual IPv6 address in the same way.

 ## Limitations